This is my grandmother, Runa. Look at her beautiful face, radiant with merriment.

 Even without the pressures of early widowhood, I believe Runa would have maintained the same lifestyle, for the wisdom of frugality, contentment, and generosity, has historically been embraced by those of faith and ran deeply through her family tree.
 Runa was raised in the Northwoods, a country girl who loved the land, saw it as a gift of God, and would not have done anything to harm it.
 She was raised by practical, thrifty, Swedes who weathered their pioneering days in Wisconsin and Minnesota with grit and gumption.
 By them, she was taught to love God and neighbor, to treat the sick and needy with dignity and love.

-What’s interesting to me is that Runa’s habits, steeped in old-fashioned virtues, overlap remarkably with those urged by modern environmental advocates.
+What’s interesting to me is that Runa’s habits, steeped in old-fashioned virtues, overlap remarkably with those urged by those of use who are current environmental advocates.
 Without ever knowing the term “green” Runa lived a profoundly conscientious, sustainable, “green” life.
 How does that work?
 How is environmental stewardship so intrinsically linked to frugality, contentment, and compassion?
 Here are a couple of examples.

 Those beautiful wild blueberries Runa loved.

 Food waste, besides being such a heartbreak in our famine-ravaged world, is an enormous contributor to an unhealthy planet.
 Do you know that at least 1/3 of the food we grow is wasted?
 The ramifications are shattering.
 You can read more about that here.
-By growing or buying local or seasonal produce, purchasing only what
+By purchasing only what

 happy, healthy, and wise